pablo-albaladejo/aws-infrastructure-as-code/README.md

 ## Instructions

 **Prerequisites:**
-Two key pairs should be registred at aws:
-1. _AWS-IaC-WebServer_ will be used to internaly access from the _BastionHost_ to the _WebServers_
-2. _AWS-IaC-BastionHost_ will be used to externaly access from the _Internet_ to the _BastionHost_
+A key pairs should be registred at aws: _AWS-IaC-BastionHost_ will be used to externaly access from the _Internet_ to the _BastionHost_

 First step is to create the network infrastrucure by running:
 `./create.sh AWS-IaC-Network ./network/infra.yml ./network/parameters.json`